jiamings/d2c_pre_release/README.md

 ```

 ## Examples
 The `main.py` file provides some basic scripts to perform inference on the checkpoints.

-We will release training code soon.
+We will release training code soon on a separate repo, as the GPU memory becomes a bottleneck if we train the model jointly.

 Example to perform image manipulation:
 ```